Home

 Number of Carburetors (1 to 6)

-Estimated Airflow at Maximum rpm
+Estimated Airflow RPM

 Minimum rpm